partofthestars/PPGI-Toolbox/README.md

 The example data can be download given the following link:<br>
 https://www.dropbox.com/s/vv6ethy5az16wt4/example_data.mat?dl=0

-Place the example_data.mat file into ./media/data/ folder. example_data.mat contains the reference finger pulse oximeter waveform (ppg) and the rgb image data of a face finder detection result.
+Place the example_data.mat file into ./media/data/ folder.<br>
+The example_data.mat contains the reference finger pulse oximeter waveform (ppg) and the color image data of a face finder detection result in the rgb cell.

 ## Algorithms